 Fraud and Misleading Behavior.
 Remember that an intentional breach of contract is not necessarily “fraud.”
 Contract law may govern your case, where you signed a written contract.
 Relative to contract law, your remedies are typically the return of money you paid.
 For breach of contract, you may not recover attorney fees or triple damages in Pennsylvania, unless a specific statute allows it.
 Likewise, the fact the fact that others have won a judgment against a given company in the past does not necessarily mean that said company is guilty of fraud in your case.
 Each case turns on its own unique facts and circumstances.
 In Pennsylvania, proof of fraud requires “clear and convincing evidence,” which is a high standard.
 Hence, it pays to seek a thorough review of all the evidence (and good legal representation) before seeking to move forward.

-Our Pittsburgh attorneys offer a free consultation to evaluate evidence and possible suit regarding:
+Our Pittsburgh attorneys offer a free consultation to evaluate evidence and possible suit (or arbitration claim) regarding:

 Deception of any kind,